wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

     ```
     >***NOTE:*** The peer and membersrvc executables are placed into the **$GOPATH/src/github.com/hyperledger/fabric/build/bin** directory

-***Optional:*** If you are planning to run the Fabric executables locally and
-not inside docker containainers, you can create shell scripts to start the
+***Optional:*** If you are planning to run the Fabric executables locally, you can create shell scripts to start the
 peer and the membership and security services executables in the background
 and re-direct logging output to a file.